grantseltzer/blog/content/blog/test-build-modes.md

 This post discusses building go test binaries and walking through them with delve
 </span>

 I recently was working on debugging a unit test I wrote in Go.
 I couldn't figure out why one of my test cases was causing a runtime error that never happened when running my actual program.
 I was using a runtime directive so I suspected there may be some difference between doing a `go test` and a `go run`.
 I was looking through Go build mode [documentation](https://golang.org/cmd/go/#hdr-Build_modes) while wondering if I could step through it with a debugger.
 Lo and behold you can compile your tests into an ELF executable!
-As a result I was able to step through my unit tests using a debugger.

 Let's take a look at this esoteric example <i>(inspired by [Dave Cheney](https://twitter.com/davecheney/status/1133172785440624640))</i>: